Distelli/graphql-apigen/README.md

 The `*.Resolver` interfaces are only generated if their is a field named "id".
 This interface may be implemented to resolve a `*.Unresolved` (only the id field defined) into a fully resolved implementation (all fields defined).
-All interfaces have "default" implementations that return null.
+All interface methods have "default" implementations that return null.

 Each of these interfaces also have a default inner class named `*.Builder` and `*.Impl`.
 The `*.Builder` will have a no-argument constructor and a constructor